Becoming a Fellow

 Ready to become an FCIA?

 If you have completed all prerequisites, as per the FCIA qualification pathways (including any exemptions or credits for such prerequisites), and are ready to apply for membership, please submit your request to [email protected].
+FCIA applications are approved on a quarterly basis.

 Continuing professional development